cpouthier/ubuntu-k3s-minio-K10/README.md

 ZFS needs to get some **unformatted disk space** to create the proper storage pool for Kasten.

 You may need to "play" with fdisk (fdisk /dev/xxx) command in order to create a new unformatted partition which will be assigned to the ZFS pool when executing the script.
-Keep in m ind that Kasten needs roughly 80GB of storage to deploy.
+Keep in m ind that Kasten needs roughly 80GB of storage to deploy, so plan accordingly and enseure you'll get also enough storage for your applications.

 Run the script as su (sudo su):